NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Related Work

 Implicit-function-based approaches provide memory-efficient alternatives to explicit representations, while still allowing learning the 3D structure of the scene.
 Implicit representations can be categorized as implicit surface-based and implicit volume-based approaches.
-PIFU~\cite{PIFu2019} uses implicit functions to represent both surface geometry and texture.
 SRN~\cite{srn2019} maps 3D coordinates to a local feature embedding at these coordinates.
 Then, a trained ray-marcher and a pixel generator are used to render novel views.
-IDR~\cite{multiviewneuralsurfacerecon2020} uses an implicit Signed Distance Function (SDF) to model an object and achieves state-of-the-art results on 3D surface reconstruction while learning geometry, appearance, and camera all at once.
+IDR~\cite{multiviewneuralsurfacerecon2020} uses an implicit Signed Distance Function (SDF) to model an object on 3D surface reconstruction.
 Neural Lumigraph \cite{kellnhofer2021neural} provides even better rendering quality by utilizing a sinusoidal representation network (SIREN) to model the SDF.